pgonzaleznetwork/HappySoup.io/README.md

 Apex triggers are also a good example of an application entry point.
 For example if you want to create an unlocked package with all your opportunity functionality, creating a Deployment Boundary from the opportunity triggers would give you a good overview (though not everything) of what functionality is used by the opportunity object.

+## One-click Installation to your own Heroku Account